 So far, what experts recommend is something like this.

-Ubuntu for running as a desktop OS needs at least 2 GHz dual-core processor, 4GB of RAM, 25 GB space (Hard Drive), and minimum supported screen resolution is 1024*7228.
+Ubuntu for running as a desktop OS needs at least a 2 GHz dual-core processor, 4GB of RAM, 25 GB space (Hard Drive), and a minimum supported screen resolution is 1024*7228.
 It is a primary system requirement.
 You are prescribed to increment for a superior encounter.

 Installing any Linux distro is not rocket science, especially when they support (Ubiquity Installer).
-Ubiquity Installer offers a Graphical Interface for installing, similar to windows, if you ever installed windows.
+Ubiquity Installer offers a Graphical Interface for installing, similar to windows if you ever installed windows.

 When installing Ubuntu or Linux Mint, the process will be the same as supporting the same characteristics and Ubiquity (GI).

 Moreover, if you need any additional guidance.
 Check out their Documentation.